kryotech-ltd/ragnar/README.md

 ## User setting service

 - User settings are saved under `/user-settings/<uid>` in realtime database.
+  - Public user profile data is saved under `/users`, and private user data is saved under `/user-settings`.
-- `UserSettinService` is handling the update of user setting.
+- `UserSettingService` is handling the update of user setting.
+- When `UserSettingService.instance` is accessed for the first time, it listens to the change of `/user-settings/<uid>` and,
-- `UserSettinService.instance.changes` event is posted whenever user's setting is changed.
+  - `UserSettingService.instance.changes` event is posted whenever user's setting is changed.
+  - The app may call `UserSettingService.instance.init()` on `main` for initialization on the app booting.
-- `UserSettinService` is used in many places.
+- `UserSettingService` is used in many places.
   - It` is connected to `UserModel.settings`.
   - It has methods for handling push notification topics.
 - Best way to use it